Sverker Olofsson

 Sverker Olofsson (born April 14, 1947 in Vännäs, Västerbotten), is a Swedish TV-personality.
 He has led the consumer show Plus since 1987 on SVT, and is one of their most well-known faces, appearing in a series of advertisements for SVT and was in 2006 a part of the Swedish election survey called Karavanen.
 He has also appeared on the consumer issues program 24 Konsument.
 In 2009 he was awarded the Lukas Bonnier Great Journalist Award.

-He is the father of Linda Olofsson, who also is working for SVT.
+He is the father of TV-journalist Linda Olofsson, who also works at SVT.